hapijs/hapi/Readme.md

 'GET' routes may be configured to use the built-in cache if enabled using the server `cache` option.
 The route caching rules can consist of a single rule or an array of rules.
 Rules consist of:
 - `match` - a regular expression matched against the request path and query (e.g. '/p/a/t/h?query=string') to determine if the rule applies to the requested resource. `match` is required for an array of rules and forbidden for single rule (which will match all resources for the configured route).
-- `isCached` - determines if the matching resource is cached.
-Defaults to true.
+- `mode` - determines if the matching resource is cached on the server, client, or both.
+Defaults to server+headers.
 Can be used to exclude a subset of resources from caching.
 - `expiresInSec` - relative expiration expressed in the number of seconds since the item was saved in the cache.
 Cannot be used together with `expiresAt`.
 - `expiresAt` - time of day expressed in 24h notation using the 'MM:HH' format, at which cache records expire.
 Cannot be used together with `expiresInSec`.

 If more than one rule is configured, the rules are matched against the request in order until the first match.
 If none match the cache is not used.

+If a route needs to only be cached on the client set the `mode` to `_headers_`.
+If a route should be cached on both the client and server set the `mode` property to `_server+headers_`.
+To enable caching a route only on the server set the `mode` to `_server_`.
+To disable cache altogether for a route set `mode` to `_none_`.

 ## Data Validation